krishauser/Klampt/Documentation/Manual-Installation.md

 **Step by step instructions to install the Python API from binaries**

-1. Visit [https://github.com/krishauser/Klampt](https://github.com/krishauser/Klampt) and click &quot;Clone on Desktop&quot;.
-Follow the on-screen instructions to clone the Klamp't Git repository.
-2. Install Python 2.7.x from [http://www.python.org/getit/](http://www.python.org/getit/). _Make sure to get the Win32 version even if you have a 64-bit machine._
-3. Add C:\Python27 to your PATH environment variable.
-(Right click My Computer -&gt; Properties -&gt; Advanced System Settings -&gt; Environment Variables and append ';C:\Python27' to the PATH variable.)
-4. Install PyOpenGL from [https://pypi.python.org/pypi/PyOpenGL/3.0.2](https://pypi.python.org/pypi/PyOpenGL/3.0.2) using the Win32 installer.
+Follow the instructions at the top of this file.

-5. Install the glut32.dll file from [http://user.xmission.com/~nate/glut.html](http://user.xmission.com/~nate/glut.html) into your SysWOW64 directory (if your machine is 64-bit, most newer machines) or System32 directory (for older 32-bit machines).
+You may need to install the glut32.dll file from [http://user.xmission.com/~nate/glut.html](http://user.xmission.com/~nate/glut.html) into your SysWOW64 directory (if your machine is 64-bit, most newer machines) or System32 directory (for older 32-bit machines).
-6. From [http://klampt.org](http://klampt.org/), download and install the [Win32 Klamp't Python 2.7 bindings](http://www.iu.edu/~motion/software/Klampt-0.5.win32-py2.7.exe).
-7. Done.
-As a test, run 'cmd' from the start menu, change directories to Klampt/Python/demos, and run python gltemplate.py ../../data/athlete\_fractal\_1.xml.

 **To build your own C++ applications that link to Klamp't**

 1. Follow the instructions to install the C++ applications from binaries.
 2. Clone the KrisLibrary Git repository from [https://github.com/krishauser/KrisLibrary](https://github.com/krishauser/KrisLibrary) to the Klampt/Library folder as the target location.
 3. From [http://klampt.org](http://klampt.org/), download the appropriate Win32 Klamp't dependencies for your Visual Studio version (both Release and Debug are recommended).
 Unpack into Klampt/Library.
-4. In your own CMake project, set `KLAMPT_ROOT` and `BOOST_ROOT` to the appropriate paths and put the following lines into your CMakeLists.txt (along with whatever other lines are needed to build your project)
+4. In your own CMake project, set `KLAMPT_ROOT` to the appropriate path and put the following lines into your CMakeLists.txt (along with whatever other lines are needed to build your project)
 ```cmake
 SET (CMAKE_MODULE_PATH "${KLAMPT_ROOT}/CMakeModules")
 FIND_PACKAGE(Klampt REQUIRED)